twallema/pyIEEM/data/README.md

 + `statistik-covid19-inskrivna.xlsx` Number of admissions to the hospital per week in the Swedish counties.
 Retrieved from: https://www.socialstyrelsen.se/globalassets/sharepoint-dokument/dokument-webb/statistik/statistik-covid19-avlidna.xlsx

-+ `Statistikdatabasen_06_08_2023 00_28_51.xlsx`: Number of admissions to the hospital per month in the Swedish counties.
-If you download the .csv version all the numbers have changed, very weird, be sure to download the excel file.
-Retrieved from: https://sdb.socialstyrelsen.se/if_par/val_eng.aspx

 + `41598_2021_3499_MOESM1_ESM.pdf`: Figure S2 contains the weekly number of COVID-19 hospital admission in the 20 regions of Sweden.
 Supplementary materials of: "Predicting regional COVID-19 hospital admissions in Sweden using mobility data."

 + `COVID19BE_HOSP.csv`:  Hospitalisations for COVID-19 in Belgium by date and provinces.
 Retrieved from: https://epistat.sciensano.be/covid/